 - Not as effective as an electric pump

-For a manual alternative, the Haakaa Manual Breast Pump is a great option.
+For a manual alternative, the Haakaa Manual Breast Pump ( Amazon link) is a great option.
 It’s absolutely simple and easy to use, with some control over suction power.
 It’s also extra soft, allows for hands-free expressions, and comes at a budget-friendly price.
 I wrote a full review on the Haakaa which is a great place to start to learn how to use it and where to get one.